 Executive Leadership Team

-Meredith Williams is the Acting Director of the California Department of Toxic Substances Control.
-She was selected to serve as Acting Director by California Secretary of Environmental Protection Jared Blumenfeld on January 9, 2019.
+Meredith Williams is the Director of the California Department of Toxic Substances Control.
+She was appointed to the position by Governor Gavin Newsom on December 19, 2019.

 Meredith joined DTSC in 2013 as Deputy Director of the Department’s Safer Consumer Products Program to lead the implementation of California’s groundbreaking effort to reduce toxic chemicals in consumer products.
 She has expertise in research and development, product management, and operations for Fortune 500 companies in the technology, consumer product, and chemical sectors, including 3M and Applied Materials, a leading semiconductor manufacturer.

 Following her work in the private sector, Meredith held a number of leadership positions at the nonprofit San Francisco Estuary Institute, a nationally recognized center for science in support of aquatic resource management.

 Meredith strives for collaborative solutions to complex problems and has a track record of championing interdisciplinary project management approaches.
 She holds a B.A. degree from Yale University and a doctorate in physics from North Carolina State University.

 Chief Deputy Director